Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching: More details on the thermodynamically consistent construction of our EOS

-Notice that in \Fig{fig: final_eos_wrong_SCvH}(c), the free energy isotherms of SCvH appear to be \emph{wider} than the \emph{ab initio} region.
-Recalling the basic relation $F = E - TS$, the problematic interpolation can then be remedied by globally \emph{reducing} the SCvH entropy to match the correct experimental value.
-This leads to the final EOS shown in \Fig{fig: final_eos} of the main text.
-Note we have also added an extra entropy offset of $0.001 \, \textrm{MJ/kg/K}$ on the DFT side to make the interpolation look slightly better.
-Nevertheless, this residual error is much smaller than the SCvH entropy error discussed above and does not affect our essential arguments on the accuracy and reliability of the new EOS construction approach.
+The observations above indicate that \emph{the interpolation quality serves as a very sensitive and stringent “detector” of the accuracy of both theories}.
+In particular, we have been \emph{forced} to identify, confirm and ``fix" the constant shift in original SCvH entropy data, \emph{even if we were totally unaware of this subtlety in the early stages of this work}.
+This is a very compelling demonstration of the power of our new EOS construction protocol.
+In particular, such an iteratively ``\emph{self-correcting}" mechanism possessed by the protocol is exactly what we need to ensure steady convergence towards a conclusive hydrogen EOS for planetary modeling.

-In principle, the remaining small error near the interpolation boundaries can be eliminated by using more accurate chemical models at low densities or electron structure methods (such as QMC) at high densities.
+Although we have achieved a fairly excellent matching between SCvH and DFT-PBE-MD, there still remains some small errors.
+In particular, note we actually have also added an extra (and very small) entropy offset of $0.001 \, \textrm{MJ/kg/K}$ on the DFT side to make the interpolation shown in \Fig{fig: final_eos} of the main text look slightly better.
+In principle, such remaining errors can be eliminated by using more accurate chemical models at low densities or electron structure methods (such as QMC) at high densities.
 Besides, the nuclear quantum effect may also have a slight impact on the \emph{ab initio} entropy at low temperatures, which has been ignored in this work.
 This can be remedied either by adding some semi-empirical corrections~\cite{PhysRevB.87.014202, PhysRevB.88.045122} or resorting to more accurate (and also more costly) path integral MD simulations~\cite{PhysRevLett.110.065702}.